hex000000/makegroupworknotsuck/chapters/200_litreviewmethod.md

 Once my Lex search is complete, I need to compare it with the full document set, without actually  importing it.
 And do I really want the whole Library?
 Need a dummy code, coded, then teamwork export activated.
 In the end just did same .mov.
 Time to convert those.
 In the end, screen shots of duplicates manually counted.
 68 duplicates (as in already in the document library)

 All those found using the Lexical search exported as teamwork file.
-62 dups weren't the same. coudn't see new set becuse I forgot to select them.
+62 dups weren't the same. couldn't see new set because I forgot to select them.
 Go back and make sure my counts are just the records themselves, not both RIS and PDF, eg this is 92 not 188 if we just count RIS.
 Further coding in Termites-ALL.
+Coding did not save as 2020 crashed.

 I genuinely don't think this was a helpful way to deal with large data quantities.

 lex-search did not pick up "Impacts of integrating the repertory grid into an augmented reality-based learning design on students’ learning achievements, cognitive load and degree of satisfaction".
 Shows need for manual visual review of unfound papers.
 Because of this, after coding PQ I went back to the original EN and did a text search of all results for Title OR Abstract contains "student". of the 48 papers found in this search, 7 were relevant, but used did not use the term "educ*""; instead "medical school", "business school", "vocational school", "college".
 Given the irrelevant records that would be returned if "school" was added to the search parameters, this manual check is appropriately diligent, with only 1.13% of records not found on the first pass.

 Of the 188 found by lexical search, 1 requires full-text to establish the setting, and 35 met the criteria.
 Kreber and Lester are both duplicates.
+Lester PDF but not RIS in.
+Same with Potthoff.
+Shaw and Cassell needs a PDF.
+Williams needs a RIS.
+Wright and Zhang are both dups of other sets?.

+?2001 was the intro to a chapter, not HE.
+Recode* Diamond & Borthwick PDF needs to be imported, but in Scopus, and there is a dup.
+Shuld I just call this a dup and dlete the Scopus version*
+Hopper x 2 need ft but not coded as such, PDF is in but link broken .
+603 reduced to 597

+Realised after a good cry that I can sort out dups from the EN libraries later.

+Did not update LIbrary path to pdf - need to manually change.
+Merge o'clock.
+Worked but now I have duplicate uncoded PDFs.
+Delete PDFs then merge.Åt last that worked.

+Hola ft unlikely to be found

 | PROQUEST     |     |
 |--------------|-----|